musingmaddy/musingmaddy.github.io/content/about/interests.md

 ---
 ## **Interests**

-**What I'm Into**

-I'm always curious about the world around me, especially:
+### **What My Work Explores**

-- **Mind and Soul:** Philosophy, psychology, and spirituality.
+- **Mind & Soul:** Delving into philosophy, psychology, and transcendence to understand the deeper facets of human experience.
-- **The Weird and Wonderful:** Surrealism, mystery, and all things strange.
+- **The Unusual & Enigmatic:** Embracing magical realism, mystery, and concepts that challenge conventional viewpoints.
-- **Tech and Art:** How technology can enhance creativity.

-I use these interests as a starting point for my projects.
-Whether I'm creating digital art or writing a blog post, I aim to spark curiosity and inspire others.
+- **Art, Tech & Music:** Inspired by surreal art, immersive trance music, and the creativity of indie gaming.

+My projects are infused with these themes, guiding my approach to digital art, writing, and more.
+My goal is to create work that sparks insight and invites fresh perspectives.